getgrav/grav-theme-cacti/README.md

 Manually updating Cacti is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/themes/cacti` directory.
-* Downalod the new version of the Cacti theme from either [GitHub](https://github.com/getgrav/grav-plugin-cacti) or [GetGrav.org](http://getgrav.org/downloads/themes#extras).
+* Downalod the new version of the Cacti theme from either [GitHub](https://github.com/getgrav/grav-theme-cacti) or [GetGrav.org](http://getgrav.org/downloads/themes).
 * Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `cacti`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

-## Features

-* Lightweight and minimal for optimal performance
-* Fully responsive with off-page mobile navigation
-* SCSS based CSS source files for easy customization
-* Built-in support for on-page navigation
-* Mutliple page template types
-* Fontawesome icon support

-### Supported Page Templates

-* Default view template
-* Blog view template
-* Error view template
-* Blog item vew template
-* Modular view templates:
-  * Features Modular view template
-  * Showcase Modular view template
-  * Text Modular view template
-* SnipCart view template

 # Setup